Careers360 Logo

 Answer:

-A blow on the back of the neck can cause serious damage to the medulla oblongata and the spinal card which in turn can cause serious problems in the normal functioning of respiratory, cardiovascular, and gastric systems.
+A blow on the back of the neck can cause serious damage to the medulla oblongata and the spinal cord, which in turn can cause serious problems in the normal functioning of respiratory, cardiovascular, and gastric systems.
 It can also cause paralysis.

 Question:5